ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/binary-command-manual.md

 **Length**

-- 2&nbsp;bytes value, in the unit of byte, which indicates the length of the frame payload.
+- 2 bytes value, in the unit of byte, which indicates the length of the frame payload.

 **Frame Type**